From Pixels to Words -- Towards Native Vision-Language Primitives at Scale

-Another key aspect is \textit{(2) Channel and Frequency Allocation}.
-Unlike recent 3D-RoPE methods~\cite{VLM:Qwen2.5-VL,VLM:VideoRoPE,VLM:Lumos-1,VLM:Mogao}, we fully decouple the channel and frequency allocation of H, W, and T, equipped with additional Q/K head dimensions for H and W. This resolves two issues: (a) Zeroing H / W indexes for pure text would disrupt the modeling patterns and linguistic capacity of the LLM if restricted to its original channels.
-Repairing this disruption requires substantial resources; (b) Even with interleaved or segmented reallocation, H and W are theoretically equivalent but are assigned different frequencies.
-Meanwhile, the RoPE frequency in LLMs is far lower than that of visual encoders in Figure~\ref{fig:primitive}(2).
+Another key aspect is \textit{(b) Channel and (c) Frequency Allocation}.
+Unlike recent 3D-RoPE methods~\citep{VLM:Qwen2.5-VL,VLM:VideoRoPE,VLM:Lumos-1,VLM:Mogao}, we fully decompose the channel and frequency allocation of H, W, and T, equipped with additional Q/K head dimensions for H and W. This resolves two issues: (-) Zeroing H / W indexes for pure text would disrupt the modeling patterns and linguistic capacity of the LLM if restricted to its original channels.
+Repairing this disruption requires substantial resources; (-) Even with interleaved or segmented reallocation, H and W are theoretically equivalent but are assigned different frequencies.
+Meanwhile, the RoPE frequency in LLMs is far lower than that of visual encoders in Figure~\ref{fig:primitive}(2c).
 This mismatch limits the modeling of relative distances and local semantics.
 The problem is exacerbated by the disparity in scales, with temporal ranges spanning up to one million and spatial ranges only a few hundred.